 - Limit the number of scorecards displayed

-- Change how those are ordered
+- Change how the displayed scorecards are ordered

-- Specify counties to display by name
+- Specify counties by name to display

 - Specify clusters of similar PVI profiles

-- Restrict ranges for a slice or overall scores.
+- Restrict ranges for a slice or overall scores

 Details of the current PVI, including model documentation, data sources, and performance evaluation, are available on the Details webpage.